rust-lang/miri/doc/genmc.md

 MIRIFLAGS="-Zmiri-genmc" cargo miri run
 ```

+Note that `cargo miri test` in GenMC mode is currently not supported.

 ### Supported Parameters

 - `-Zmiri-genmc`: Enable GenMC mode (not required if any other GenMC options are used).
 - `-Zmiri-genmc-log=LOG_LEVEL`: Change the log level for GenMC.
 Default: `warning`.

 #### Available log levels

 Every log level includes all previous log levels.
 - `quiet`:    Disable logging.
 - `error`:    Print errors.
 - `warning`:  Print errors and warnings.
 - `tip`:      Print errors, warnings and tips.

 #### Extra log levels for debugging

 These are downgraded to `tip` if GenMC is compiled without debug assertions (e.g., with Miri in release mode).
 These options are *very* verbose.
 - `debug1`:   Print revisits considered by GenMC.